Hyperparathyroid UK (HPT UK)

 Vit D

-24 hour urinary Ca & Mg
+24 hour urinary Calcium/Mg

 Your GP is unlikely to know what post-operative care and advice you may need, even though you'll be discharged into their care.
 Realistically you will have to take charge of your own recovery, just as you had to take charge to get a diagnosis.
 The NICE guideline committee chose not to include any guidance for post op care.
 We offer this free and comprehensive advice via our Facebook patient support group.
 Please join for guidance, which we believe is crucial in the first few days/weeks after surgery.
 You could face a significant drop in calcium if magnesium and/or vitamin D are low, and will likely need our recommended supplements (vitamin D, magnesium, boron, calcium).
 Lack of awareness and guidance can result in day 3/4 calcium crash; pins and needles, muscle spasms and cramps.
 Temporary hypocalcaemia or tetany can require urgent medical attention. (worst case scenario).

 It is essential to know that going into surgery with low magnesium increases the risk of hypomagnesemia on day one after surgery which can result in both low calcium and PTH and is known as 'The paradoxical block of PTH by hypomagnesemia.'
 Always ask for magnesium to be tested with calcium and PTH.
 Magnesium simply being somewhere within the normal range is not sufficient.
-It needs to be above 0.82 (0.7-1.00).
+Ideally it should be above 0.82 (0.7-1.00).
+One third of patients will experience hypomagnesemia on day one post-op.
+We see people re-admitted to A&E on day two or three after surgery, requiring IV calcium and magnesium, which could have been prevented if clinicians were aware of a need for sufficient magnesium levels before surgery.
+Any clinician who predicts their patients will not need magnesium post-op without actually knowing their levels, is talking nonsense.

 Here is one example: 'Preoperative Low Serum Magnesium Level is a Significant Predictive Factor for Postoperative Hypomagnesemia in Patients Who Underwent Parathyroidectomy for Primary Hyperparathyroidism.' https://cms.namikkemalmedj.com/Uploads/Article_51126/nkmj-10-53-En.pdf